HiemSword/HiemSword/README.md

 My name is Luca (also known as Hiem), and I am a 16-year-old boy who loves computers and programming.

+#### What are you working on currently?

+I'm working on two projects currently:
+- A Open source Discord bot written in Python
+- A silly blog about a person called "Re della Sintassi"

 #### What is this "Re della sintassi"?

 Re della sintassi (in english King of Syntax) is a fictional character that I use to do or write silly and funny things